spacecatpixel/lokidocs/docs/Advanced/Cryptoeconomics.md

 ### Block Reward Split

-As Service Node's went live on 20th of September, 2018, at block 101250, the addition of a Block Reward split was required to financially incentivise the [Service Node](../ServiceNodes/SNOverview.md) Operators to maintain and run a Service Node.
+As Service Node's went live on 20th of September, 2018, at block 101250, the addition of a Block Reward split was required to financially incentivise [Service Node](../ServiceNodes/SNOverview.md) Operators to maintain and run Service Nodes.
 During the fork on the 30th of July, 2018, the Block Reward was hard coded to split the reward as follows:

 |Party|Percent of Reward|